Chief Storytelling Officer, Space City Films

-Growing up near the Johnson Space Center during the earliest days of human spaceflight, Marc had a front-row seat as history unfolded, watching television trucks, reporters, crews and filmmakers invade the neighborhoods of Timber Cove and Nassau Bay to share the story of America’s space program with the world.
+Growing up near the Johnson Space Center during the earliest days of human spaceflight, Marc had a front-row seat as history unfolded, watching television trucks, reporters, crews and filmmakers invade the neighborhoods of Timber Cove and Nassau Bay as they shared the story of America’s space program with the world.

-After graduating from the University of Houston School of Communication, Marc began his career as a video assistant in the NFL on coach Jerry Glanville’s Houston Oilers staff.
-He was also one of the first-ever NFL Instant Replay technicians, working Oiler games until the team moved to Nashville in 1997.
+After graduating from the University of Houston School of Communication with a BFA in film, Marc began his career as a video assistant in the NFL on coach Jerry Glanville’s Houston Oilers staff.

-When he is not travelling the world directing films, concerts and live events, interviewing astronauts, scientists, and executives, or shooting rockets and spaceships for clients, Marc produces model kits for his company Futuristic Retro, and conducts seminars and demos at model shows around the country.
+When he is not traveling the world directing films, producing concerts, interviewing aerospace executives, or shooting rockets and spaceships, Marc produces model kits for his company Futuristic Retro, and conducts seminars and demos at model shows around the country.